There’s a thought process you can absolutely count on when you’re bringing creative work into the world.

 You can meet your goals and then some.
 But you’re going to have to get used to hearing that voice and then putting it in the corner.
 It’s not telling the truth.
 It wants to keep you small and scared.
 It’s just a troll trying to get you to stay hidden.

 We all have that nasty ‘no one wants it’ voice, but not a single one of us has to listen to it.

-Photo // my own, from those 10 minute I owned a legit Polaroid before it died a painful death
+Photo // my own, from those 10 minutes I owned a legit Polaroid camera